Also known as: scapular push-up, scapular pushup, protraction push-up, scapular protraction pushup, bodyweight scapular push-ups

 How to Do Push Up Plus

-- Set up position: Place hands under shoulders, feet together, assume posterior pelvic tilt, squeeze glutes and create a straight line from head to heels.
+1. Setup position: Start in a push-up stance with hands under shoulders, feet together, posterior pelvic tilt, glutes squeezed and a straight line from head to heels.

-- Lower with control: Bend elbows keeping them tucked to your sides, move shoulders slightly ahead of hands, and lower your chest toward the floor with control.
+3. Lower with control: Bend elbows while keeping them tucked to your sides, let shoulders move slightly ahead of hands, and lower chest toward the floor without arching your back.

 Muscle Groups